bawbgale/bawbgale.github.io/_drafts/from-wordpress-to-jekyll.md

 ![Figure tag issue](/images/2019/12/figure-jekyll.png){:.border}

-The cause turned out to be Jekyll Exporter including the opening `<figure>` tag with the preceeding paragraph.
+The cause turned out to be Jekyll Exporter including the opening `<figure>` tag with the preceding paragraph.
 So when the Markdown was rendered to HTML, a `</p>` tag was inserted after it, which broke its connection with the subsequent tags.
 I researched a few workaround to handling captions in Markdown without HTML but wasn't happy with any of them, so decided to just fix the line breaks and stick with HTML `<figure>` tags.

 ### Embeds

 Two of my posts that contained embeds did not translate correctly.
 One used a custom Wordpress tag `[embed]https://youtu.be/gRHOPmGUtPA[/embed]`, which was stripped out entirely.

 The other was an embedded Tableau Public viz.
 The embed code provided by Tableau Public consisted of a `<div>` tag followed by `<script>`.
 Jekyll Exported exported only the `<div>` portion.
-Pasting the original embed code into my Jekyll initially didn't work because some of it was indented in a way that Markdown interpretted as a preformatted code block.
+Pasting the original embed code into my Jekyll initially didn't work because some of it was indented in a way that Markdown interpreted as a preformatted code block.
 Tidying the indenting not only rendered correctly but looked neater in the code.

 <figure>
   <img src="/images/2019/12/embed-fix.png" alt="" class="border"/>